IMMM-SFA/burleyson-etal_2024_applied_energy/Readme.md

 | TELL | v1.0 | https://github.com/IMMM-SFA/tell | TBD |

 ## Reproduce my experiment
-Fill in detailed info here or link to other documentation that is a thorough walkthrough of how to use what is in this repository to reproduce your experiment.

 1. Download and unzip the input data required to conduct the experiment using the DOI link above.
 2. Run the following Matlab scripts in the `workflow` directory to process the raw data used in this experiment: